DegreeCalc

 When is the deadline to submit a financial aid appeal?

 Most schools do not publish formal appeal deadlines, but you should submit your appeal as soon as possible after receiving your financial aid award — ideally within 2-4 weeks.
 Financial aid budgets are distributed on a first-come, first-served basis.
-Use our EFC calculator to prepare your financial case before writing.
+Use our SAI calculator to prepare your financial case before writing.

-Open EFC Calculator
+Open SAI Calculator

 Explore More Tools